A firm and well-founded belief that things will be better

 * Why quote from the King James Version of the Bible?

-I don't have any particularly strong feelings about any English version of the Bible.
+I don't have any particularly strong feelings about any English version of the Bible, though some contain more books.
 For now, I am using the (old) King James Version for two main reasons.
-One is because, along with the (old) English Book of Common Prayer, it contains many phrases that have entered the common language and are very memorable.
+One is because it contains many phrases that have entered the common language and are very memorable.
 The other is because its old form of English has become 'elevated' over time; that is to say the reader immediately knows they are hearing some important words most likely from the Bible, and it reminds them of the elevated nature of God.
 Isaac Asimov, in his book "In the Beginning: Science faces God in the Book of Genesis" also quotes only from the King James Version.
-As he puts it, for translations, "none can match the King James Version for sheer poetry".
-Please do not get caught up on this; read any Bible you like, and remember that every one is a translation by a committee with one outlook or another, and if you get stuck, it is likely that you will learn a good deal more by finding out what original Greek, Hebrew or Aramaic word or phrase was actually used.
+As he puts it, for translations, "none can match the King James Version for sheer poetry" (link here).
+Please do not get caught up on this; better to read any Bible so long as you read it, and if one version engages you, then so much the better.
+I was once given a version of the New Testament in the old Scots language and I find it absolutely wonderful to hear the words of Jesus with Scots words and the powerful accent that Scots imbues!
+I feel closer to Him for that.
+Remember that every version is a translation by a committee with one outlook or another, and there are several books accepted by Catholics and Orthodox but not most Protestants, sometimes known as deuterocanonical.
+Do read it.
+Every time I read about the 'fourth figure in the furnace' in the Book of Daniel (Ch.
+3), the hairs stand up on my skin and the power is palpable.
+If you get stuck or think 'how can it really say that?', it is likely that you will learn a good deal more by finding out what original Greek, Hebrew or Aramaic word or phrase was actually used and just doing some reading around.
 By the way, we almost all still use an Aramaic word now - Amen.
 If you want to dive into the deep end, search 'Strong's interlinear', or find out what 'epiousios' or 'adelphos' means.
+But better still, just read Psalm 91 and be thrilled that we have a God of awesome power who loves us.